 After a successful run in New York, Oslo is now playing in London.
 Its month at London's National Theatre was well received and the play is now at the Harold Pinter Theatre through year's end.

 Read a terrific review of the current Oslo production in The Telegraph.

-OSLO swept the 2016-2017 awards season, winning the 2017 Tony Award for Best Play, as well as the Drama Desk Award, NY Drama Critics' Circle Award, Lucille Lortel Award, Outer Critics Circle Award, Drama League Award, and Obie Award.
+Oslo was warmly received in New York, sweeping the 2016-2017 awards season, winning seven awards including the 2017 Tony Award for Best Play, as well as the Drama Desk Award, NY Drama Critics' Circle Award, Lucille Lortel Award, Outer Critics Circle Award, Drama League Award, and Obie Award.

 As the Soviet army burns its way through Afghanistan, CIA operative Jim Warnock is sent to try and halt its bloody progress, beginning a secret spy war behind the official hostilities.
 Spanning one decade and two continents, Blood and Gifts is a sweeping, often shockingly funny epic drama.